SetyaMeas/General-Knowledges/Design Patterns/Builder.md

 2. `ConcreteBuilder`

-   * constructs andassembles parts oftheproduct byimplementing theBuilder interface.
+   * constructs and assembles parts of the product by implementing the Builder interface.

    * defines and keeps track ofthe representation it creates.

-   * provides an interface for retrieving the product (e.g., GetASCIIText, GetTextWidget).
+   * provides an interface for retrieving the product.

 3. `Director`

-    * constructs an object using theBuilderinterface.
+    * constructs an object using the Builder interface.

 4. `Product`